manugaco/manugaco/README.md

 I studied a Master's degree in statistics for data science at the University Carlos III of Madrid, to improve my knowledge in the data science field.

-Once I finished, I was proposed to study a PhD in mathematical engineering at the same university where I completed the first research paper.
+Once I finished, I started a PhD in mathematical engineering at the same university where I completed the first research paper.

 I worked at Innova-tsn as Data Scientist for two years, a consulting firm based in Madrid, in the advanced analytics area, developing projects for some important IBEX 35 companies.